If you are experiencing one of the following issues:

 If the page above shows that you are on TLS 1.0, you’ll have to work with your company’s IT team to update your connection to TLS 1.1.

-As we work towards improving Asana’s speed, performance and functionality, you will be required to use WebSockets in order to use Asana and ensure that our latest version of the product works properly.
+You are required to use WebSockets in order to use Asana and ensure that our latest version of the product works properly.
 Some Asana users may experience issues connecting over WebSockets when behind strict corporate firewalls or when using aged antivirus software.

 - Test your connectivity here - if this site says that you have a successful WebSocket connection, you don’t need to do anything further